House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Greenworks

-Although the company maintains its headquarters in the United States, its power tools are actually manufactured in Changzhou, China—near the bustling city of Shanghai.
-This is also where the parent company Globe Tools Group is located.
+Although the company maintains its headquarters in the United States, its power tools are manufactured in Changzhou, China—near the bustling city of Shanghai.
+This is also where the parent company, Globe Tools Group, is located.

 The low cost of manufacturing in China and the convenience of local oversight by the parent group equates to savings that can be passed on to the consumer.
-While not the cheapest brand available, Greenworks often presents a wonderful deal to those on a limited budget.
+While not the cheapest brand available, Greenworks is affordable for those on a limited budget.

 Ryobi

-Although originally Japanese, early Ryobi power tools were produced in the US, all of which came out of a lone manufacturing plant in Shelbyville, Indiana.
+Although originally Japanese, early Ryobi power tools were produced in the US, all of which came from a lone manufacturing plant in Shelbyville, Indiana.
 However, this didn’t last.
-Ryobi jumped on the globalization bandwagon and now has manufacturing plants in over six countries.
-But the majority of their products are currently manufactured in China.
+Ryobi jumped on the globalization bandwagon and now has manufacturing plants in over six countries, but most of its products are currently manufactured in China.

-However, the Shelbyville plant is still in operation and in production.
-But this plant has been assigned for creating Ryobi accessories—not the tools themselves.
+However, the Shelbyville plant is still in operation.
+However, the plant manufactures Ryobi accessories—not the tools themselves.

 Greenworks vs Ryobi: Product Line